Skip to content

 Cooking Tips

-• Skillet.
-While any oven safe skillet will work, I highly recommend using a cast iron skillet.
-The heat is distributed more evenly and creates the perfect crust on the meat.
+- Skillet.
+While any oven safe skillet works, I recommend using a cast iron skillet for this recipe and roast beef tenderloin.
+Heat is distributed more evenly and creates the perfect crust on the meat.

-• Season generously.
-Don’t skimp on the seasonings!
-Rub on a generous amount of salt and pepper, or use your favorite steak rub.
-Some of the seasoning will come off in the skillet as it cooks, so you want the meat to have enough flavor once it’s done.
+- Season generously.
+Don’t skimp on seasonings!
+Rub on a generous amount of salt and pepper, or use steak rub.
+Some seasoning will come off in the skillet, so using more ensures flavorful steak.

-• Keeping it tender.
-There are a few easy steps you can take to ensure your steak is tender.
-First, bring the meat to room temperature.
-This helps it cook more evenly and lessens the chance of overcooking.
+- Keeping it tender.
+To ensure a tender steak, first, bring meat to room temperature.
+This cooks it evenly and lessens chance of overcooking.
 Second, season with salt.
-Salt brings out moisture from the meat and helps break down proteins and muscle fibers.
-The end result is a soft and amazingly tender steak!
+Salt brings out moisture and break down proteins and muscle fibers.

-• Let rest.
-Letting the meat rest once removed from the oven keeps it nice and juicy.
-When you allow warm steak to cool, the juices flow back in and create a super moist and delicious meat.
+- Let rest.
+Letting meat rest once removed from oven keeps it nice and juicy.
+Whether it’s steak or oven baked chicken, the juices flow back in and create a super moist and delicious meat.
 I like to let mine rest for about 5 to 10 minutes before serving.
-Once rested, I’ll add a slab of butter and fresh herbs on top.
-It really brings the flavor up a notch!

-There are all sorts of side dishes that pair wonderfully with steak!
+There are all sorts of side dishes that pair wonderfully with a juicy steak recipe!
 Mixed vegetables and potatoes are our favorites, but below are some other great options.

 Recipe FAQ